6uhrmittag/taskbutler/README.rst

 -  **add progress bars to task-lists in Todoist (unicode, cross-plattform)**

-   -  Example usage: Create a new task list "File taxes" in your "personal" Todoist project.
-Add the label "progressbar" to the top task and always get the status of your taxes at a glance.
+   -  Create a new task list and add the label "progressbar".
+Now you always know the progress without scrolling to your entire list.

     .. image:: /_static/win-web-demo-list.png

 -  **add and link a Word/Office365 template to tasks** (with help of your Dropbox)

-   -  Example usage: Setup a letter template in Microsoft Word once and save it.
-Once you add the label "letter" to your Todoist task, the template gets uploaded to your Dropbox and the task get liked to Microsoft Office365.
+   -  Upload your favorite Word template by adding a label to your Todoist task.
+Taskbutler uploads the template to your Dropbox and the task get liked to
+      Microsoft Office365.
 Now, by clicking the task in Todoist, Microsoft Word online opens in your browser and you can start writing.